-The Council incurred costs of £0.8m (2019/20: £0.6m) in relation to the administration of the Fund.
+The Council incurred costs of £0.6m (2018/19: £0.5m) in relation to the administration of the Fund.
 This includes a proportion of relevant officers' salaries in respect of time allocated to pension and investment issues.
 The Council was subsequently reimbursed by the Fund for these expenses.

-The Council is also the single largest employer of the members of the Pension Fund and contributed £149.8m to the Fund in 2020/21.
-A prepayment of contributions for the 3-year period starting 1st April 2020 totalling £120.5m, of which, £40.1m relates to 2020/21.
-Total employer contributions from the Council in 2019/20 amounted to £33.2m.
+The Council is also the single largest employer of the members of the Pension Fund and contributed £33.2m to the Fund in 2019/20.
+Total employer contributions from the Council in 2018/19 amounted to £32.6m.
 All monies owing to and due from the Fund were paid in year.

-LCC is a shareholder in the Local Pensions Partnership (LPP), having an ownership in the company equal to that of LPFA.
-LPPI manages the investment and administration functions of the Fund and the Fund makes regular payments to LPP to cover investment management charges, scheme administration expenses, employer risk services and liability modelling.
-Payments made for the year to 31 March 2021 amount to £5.2m (2019/20: £5.4m).
+Lancashire County Council is a shareholder in the Local Pensions Partnership (LPP), having an ownership in the company equal to that of the London Pension Fund Authority.
+LPP manages the investment and administration functions of the Fund and the Fund makes regular payments to LPP to cover investment management charges, scheme administration expenses, employer risk services and liability modelling.
+Payments made for the year to 31 March 2020 amount to £5.4m (2018/19: £5.5m).